Free temporary France phone number to receive SMS online (+33)

 A private France number from $1

-When a free line will not do, you can rent a private France number that nobody else can read.
+When a free number will not do, you can rent a private France number that nobody else can read.
+This number is connected to real French mobile networks.
+When a service sends a code to it, the SMS routes through French carriers and appears in your browser.
+You don't need a SIM card, a French address, or a phone in your hand.
+Strict services treat it exactly like a regular phone.
 It is yours for the verification, the code comes straight to you, and your real mobile stays out of it.
-A clean phone line like this is the safe choice for accounts you keep.
+A clean phone number like this is the safe choice for accounts you keep.

-One private French line, just for your verification.
+One private French number, just for your verification.
 A simple pay-per-use offer.

 What you get for the dollar